 - Activity: Standing on one foot is a challenge for most young children.
 Start practicing by having your child stand with one foot on the ground while the other is resting on a step stool.
 If this is too easy, replace the step stool with a large ball, then move to standing on one leg using arms to the side for balance.

 - Advanced Challenge: Have your child try this activity with his eyes closed.
-Balancing with your eyes closed is significantly harder than having your eyes open.
+Balance games for kidswith their eyes closed is significantly harder than having your eyes open.
 To really challenge an older, more skilled child, toss a balloon and ask him to strike it back to you with his hands while he stands on one foot.

 Do all of these activities in an open space to ensure your child’s safety, and anticipate minor falls as a normal part of the process.
-Also, remember to provide simple and encouraging feedback as your child plays and practices balancing.
+Also, remember to provide simple and encouraging feedback when practicing and playing balance games for kids.
 Doing these activities together is a great way to bond with your child while setting them up for future success!